Experimental Comparison of Bohm-like Theories with Different Ontologies: Introduction

-In this paper, we demonstrate how different choices of the primary variable can lead to qualitatively different trajectories.
-Using light to simulate the mechanics of massive particles \cite{Flack2018}, in a double-slit setup similar to those used earlier \cite{Mahler2016,Kocsis1170} we construct the trajectories in both Bohm's theory (which we refer to as $x$-Bohm) and an alternative theory in which momentum is the preferred variable ($p$-Bohm).
+In this paper, we demonstrate how different choices of the primary ontological variable can lead to qualitatively different trajectories.
+Using light in a double-slit setup to simulate the mechanics of massive particles \cite{Flack2018}, and building on a previously demonstrated approach \cite{Mahler2016,Kocsis1170}, we construct the trajectories in both Bohm's theory (which we refer to as $x$-Bohm) and an alternative theory in which momentum is the primary ontological variable ($p$-Bohm).
 The differences between the trajectories in the two theories illustrate why the results of previous experiments \cite{Mahler2016,Kocsis1170} should be understood as specific instances of the many possible ontological descriptions of the same system.
-This multitude of possible theories, and corresponding ontological pictures, makes it difficult to decide which theory, if any, should be ascribed to reality, emphasizing one of the weaknesses in Bohm's approach.
+Selecting one out of the multitude of possible theories -- with their conflicting phase-space dynamics of the state of the system -- requires supplementary assumptions or assertions \cite{Wiseman2007,Gambetta2004,QuantumTheoryCrossroads}, emphasizing one of the features in Bohm's approach that some would consider a weakness.

 We begin in Sec.~\ref{sec:BohmTheory} by describing some of the basic features of the $x$-Bohm and $p$-Bohm theories, and the method for constructing trajectories through a sequence of weak and strong measurements.
 In Sec.~\ref{sec:experiment} we lay out the details of our experiment, including the specifics of the lens system and the weak measurement procedure.
 The results of the experiments, including plots of the trajectories and phase space snapshots at the near and far field are presented in Sec.~\ref{sec:results} for both the $x$-Bohm and $p$-Bohm theories.
 The implications of our results are discussed in Sec.~\ref{sec:discussion}.